COMPANY

 e) New Books.

-Under the New Books imprint are new, contemporary fiction and nonfiction books, which encompass a wide range of genres that are not covered by existing JPB collections.
+Under the New Books imprint are new, contemporary fiction and nonfiction titles that encompass a wide range of genres that are not covered by existing JPB collections.
 The New Books series also serves as a launching pad for newly published yet very talented and very promising authors.
-The first book in this series is Gracias por la Muerte, a moving novel on the life of a woman lawyer who committed suicide and of her son who sought to know her and the life she lived.
+The first book in this series is Gracias por la Muerte, a moving novel exploring the life of a lawyer who has committed suicide and of her son, who seeks to understand her and the life she lived (available in English with the title Just Toss the Ashes).

-Gracias por la Muerte’s author, Marta Merajver Kurlat, was born in Argentina and studied myths, language, psychology, and psychoanalysis.
-Her second book was released in July 2007, Los Gloriosos 60’s y Despues.
-She is currently working on her third book, El Tramo Final, which will be released in 2008.
+The author of Gracias por la Muerte, Marta Merajver Kurlat, was born in Argentina and studied mythology, language, psychology, and psychoanalysis.
+Her second book, Los Gloriosos 60’s y Despues, was released in July 2007.
+She is currently working on her third book, El Tramo Final, which will be released in 2009.

 [Back to Top]